H I G H Y I E L D

 I am currently in my 4th year of AP/CP Pathology residency at the University of Alabama at Birmingham.
 Anticipated completion date: June 30, 2019.

 I will be attending the Medical University of South Carolina- Charleston for the gastrointestinal/hepatobiliary pathology fellowship.
 Anticipated completion date: June 30, 2020.

-Contact me by directly messaging me via your preferred method: Email (u or ), facebook or twitter social media pages (links below).
+Contact me by directly messaging me via your preferred method: Email (email@example.com or firstname.lastname@example.org), facebook or twitter social media pages (links below).